Ford Mustang SVT Cobra: 2000 Mystic Gold Cobra (cancelled)

 After the release of the 1996 Mystic Cobra, Ford had planned to introduce the Mystic Gold Cobra for the 2000 model year as part of the 2000 Cobras, which would have been the second time a color-shifting paint was used on the Cobra.
 Meant to have color-shifting pigments (which would have been supplied by BASF) like the Mystic Cobra, the Mystic Gold paint was a gold-colored variation of the original Mystic paint from 1996 that would shift from burnt orange to gold to yellow to pale green depending on the angle and availability of light.
 Much like the 1996 Mystic Cobra, the 2000 Mystic Gold Cobra would have been produced in limited quantities late in the model year, and was supposed to be offered exclusively in the Cobra coupe.
 Only a few examples of the Mystic Gold Cobra for the planned 2000 model year were produced, and one example was shown in a brochure that contained both the standard 2000 Cobras and the 2000 Cobra R.

 Because Ford cancelled the 2000 Cobras after the 1999 Cobra performance debacle, the 2000 Mystic Gold Cobra (and subsequently the standard 2000 Cobra) never went into production, coupled with the fact that Ford made some changes to the painting process of its vehicles during the 2001 model year, making the Mystic Gold paint incompatible with it in the process.
-The use of color-shifting paint on the Cobra would not be revisited again until the introduction of the Mystichrome Cobra for the 2004 model year.
+The Mystic Gold paint was most likely discarded after it had received no use due to the cancellation of the 2000 Cobra and the painting process change in the 2001 model year, and the use of color-shifting paint on the Cobra would not be revisited again until the introduction of the Mystichrome Cobra for the 2004 model year.